Dteyn/LogHelper/README.md

 from LogHelper import log
 ```

 3. You can now use the log function to log messages at different levels.
 The level should be passed as a string and can be 'INFO', 'WARNING', 'ERROR', or 'DEBUG'.
 If no level is specified, 'INFO' is used by default.
-The string is case insensitive.
+The level string is case insensitive.

 ```python
 log('This is an info message')